mubashirhassanpk/seo-prompts/README.md

 What I need:

 Suggest similar topics to create tool-based websites in other low-competitive countries where CPC would be good and competition is low.
+Give me the full keywords in list, and ideas, and websites emd/pmd/brand domain name ideas in the list.
 Suggest similar micro-topics where I can create a tool-based website.
 The sole purpose of the website will be to build organic traffic and make money with Google Adsense.
-Don't want to work in competitive countries like the USA.
+Don't want to work in competitive countries like the USA, Spain, Germany.